China Mobilizes Thousands Of Troops To Be Just ‘Hours’ From The Indian Border Despite Peace Talks

 China has mobilized thousands of paratroopers to areas close to its border with India in what the Middle Kingdom is calling a “military drill.”
-The move comes amidst serious tensions over recent months, despite reports of successful peace talks between the two nations over the weekend.
+The move comes amidst serious tensions over that past few months, despite reports of successful peace talks between the two nations over the weekend.

 According to The South China Morning Post, state media announced that paratroopers, armored vehicles, and military equipment had been deployed from the province of Hubei to an “unspecified” location near the Himalayan border.
 The government claimed that the troops could arrive at the border with India in “just a few hours.”

-As was previously reported by The Inquisitr, thousands of troops had already been flooded into the border regions from both sides over the past few weeks after conflicts on May 5 and May 9 left “hundreds” of soldiers from both the Chinese and Indian militaries wounded.
+As was previously reported by The Inquisitr, thousands of troops had already flooded into the border regions from both sides over the past few weeks after conflicts on May 5 and May 9 left “hundreds” of soldiers from both the Chinese and Indian militaries wounded.

-However, the timing of the recent maneuvers has raised eyebrows as it comes shortly after the Chinese foreign ministry had claimed that the situation between the rival Asian nations was “under control” after talks this past weekend were reported to have gone well.
+The timing of the recent maneuvers has raised eyebrows, as it comes shortly after the Chinese foreign ministry claimed that the situation between the rival Asian nations was “under control” after talks this past weekend were reported to have gone well.

 Though critics might see the troop movements increasing rather than decreasing tensions, officials — such as Chinese foreign ministry spokeswoman Hua Chunying — continue to claim that the situation remains “stable, under control and mutual in terms of solving problems.”